nuclearkittens/tiralabra-jpeg/documentation/weekly-reports/week-5.md

 For ease of use, I wrote a simple command line UI to run the application.
 Currently, it is not fully functional, but runs the example up until chroma subsampling.

+Unit tests are still lacking (and there is no testing report yet, sorry).
+Currently trying to understand what is happening in the block module, as I have definitely messed up the padding somehow ':D'

 ## This week I learnt...

+Code review was good, has been a while since I have not just read but also commented someone else's code.

 ## Questions, problems, and such

+Everything is a problem ahaha.
+Jk, I know I am a bit behind but not feeling overwhelmed anymore at least.
+I'm gonna figure this out.

 ## What next?

+Get the block module to work (yes, still working on that), testing & documentation,  and.
+Then.
+Finally DCT.